Covid-19: NPHET recommends State moves to Level 5 restrictions for four weeks

 The meeting is being chaired by the Chief Medical Officer, Dr Tony Holohan, who has returned from an extended period of leave.
 Photograph: PA

-The National Health Emergency Team has tonight recommended that the State be moved to level five of the Government’s Covid-19 control plan for four weeks.
+The National Health Emergency Team has tonight recommended the State be moved to Level 5 restrictions for a period of four weeks to curb a sharp rise in Covid-19 cases.

 Such a move would have serious economic and societal implications, and has taken the Government by surprise.

-It is understood a meeting of NPHET recommended that the enhanced measures should be brought into place for the entire country.
+It is understood a meeting of NPHET earlier on Sunday decided enhanced measures were required due to serious concern at the rate of spread of the virus.

-Senior health sources said explicit advice would be issued that would apply to the whole country.
-The source said members of NPHET were “very worried” by recent trends in the growth of the virus.
+Senior health sources said members of NPHET were “very worried” by recent trends in the growth of the virus.

-The NPHET meeting was arranged on Saturday in light of deteriorating case numbers across the board.
+The NPHET meeting was arranged at short notice on Saturday in light of deteriorating case numbers across the board.
+Some 613 new cases were reported on Saturday.

-The advice is likely to be communicated to the Government tonight or tomorrow in a letter from the Chief Medical Officer, Dr Tony Holohan, who returned from an extended period of leave taken for personal reasons to chair today’s meeting.
+While the NPHET advice was shared with the Government this evening, a letter formally setting out their position is likely to be sent tonight or tomorrow by the Chief Medical Officer, Dr Tony Holohan, who returned from an extended period of leave taken for personal reasons to chair today’s meeting.

+Level 5 restrictions will see people asked to stay home except when exercising within five kilometres of their home; no visitors to their home, no social gatherings other than funerals or weddings, so called wet pubs must close, unless they can offer a takeaway service.

+However, all educational facilities, including schools, creches and universities will remain open.
+At the moment, third level colleges are at level three restrictions and tuition has been moved online where possible.

 Assess advice

-The Government will then have to assess the advice.
-This process may involve input from the senior group of officials led by Martin Fraser, the most senior civil servant in the Department of the Taoiseach, and the cabinet Covid subcommittee.
+The Government will then have to assess the NPHET advice.
+This process may involve input from the senior group of officials led by Martin Fraser, the most senior civil servant in the Department of the Taoiseach, and the Cabinet Covid subcommittee.

 A total of 364 new cases of Covid-19 were reported in the State on Sunday, with no new deaths related to the condition.